BGP Protocol, How to Troubleshoot BGP Peering Issues?

 • The MTS queue is stuck (in NX-OS).
 Or there is a BGP keepalive generation problem (OutQ/InQ).
 This means the BGP process is dropping the BGP messages.

 • MTU mismatch.
-(I saw this in a production environment)
+(Seen in a production environment)

 • If a device in the path or even the destination cannot accept the packets with a higher MTU, it sends an ICMP error message back to the BGP speaker.